 Jacob employed three techniques to increase his chance of getting spotted animals.
 The first method Jacob used (verses 37-39) was peeled poles, which were supposed to have some kind of prenatal influence on the flocks.
 Jacob supposed that if the flocks had a visual impression of stripes while they were mating and conceiving, the offspring would assume this same form.
 So all about the trenches, which served as watering troughs, Jacob placed these peeled poles (verse 39).
 The second phase of Jacob's plan to predispose the outcome of his labors was to segregate the flocks.
 The striped, speckled, and spotted offspring (which belonged to Jacob) were put off by themselves.
 The rest of the flock was faced toward those animals, which were either striped, or all black (verse 40).
 While the peeled poles were artificial, the striped animals were the "real McCoy."
 Surely by seeing these animals, the rest of the flock would get the idea.
 The third phase was a stroke of genius (verses 41-42).
 Jacob placed his peeled poles only in front of the superior animals and not before the weaker.
-In Jacob's mind the result was that the strong animals went to him, while the weak went to Laban (verse 42).
-From everything that has been said, we would naturally conclude that the great prosperity of Jacob (verse 43) was due to his shrewd techniques for manipulating the outcome of the mating of the flocks.
+In Jacob's mind the result was that the strong animals went to him, while the great prosperity of Jacob (verse 43) was due to his shrewd techniques for manipulating the outcome of the mating of the flocks.
 However, the real reason for Jacob's prosperity.
 But mark this well-Jacob did not prosper because he pulled one over on Laban.
 Jacob's success was not the product of his schemes.